Louise Irvine

 It's a painstaking process because there’s always the danger that the piece will shatter, especially when they are carving five layers deep.
 Fortunately, with many years of experience, the brothers instinctively know when to stop and listen for the soul of each vessel to emerge.
 The result is a richly textured abstract design in vibrant translucent colors.
 Sergio Gnesin set up 15 spectacular works of art by the fabulous Ferro brothers for the Carved in Glass selling exhibition at WMODA.

 Riccardo was visiting the USA for the One of a Kind exhibition in Chicago and flew to Florida specially to open the WMODA exhibition.
-He is excited to be showing the brothers' work in a museum setting and met with many savvy museum guests, who seized the opportunity to book early for this evening event, which was booked up immediately after the last e-newsletter.
+He is excited to be showing the Ferro brothers' work in a museum setting and met with many savvy museum guests, who seized the opportunity to book early for this evening event.
 Riccardo also chatted to collectors who have been buying his art for many years.
 He loves to meet people who share his passion for the magic of glass art and says selling his work is like giving away a child.
 It is important for him to know about the future home.
 All sales benefit the educational programs at WMODA, which is a 501 (c) (3) non-profit museum.

 Shawn Waggoner